yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorReport.md

 # Report Interpretation

 The [BF Orchestrator CLI][1] has a "test" command for evaluating the performance of an Orchestrator snapshot file (with .blu extension).
-A snapshot is composed of natural language representation base model (see [models][3]) along with a set of examples as provided in a label file (typically a [.lu file][4]).
+A snapshot is composed of natural language representation base model (see [models][3]) along with a set of examples provided in a label file (typically a [.lu file][4]).
 The snapshot file is used in Bot Framework to detect intents from user utterances.

-In order to achieve high quality natural language processing (e.g. intent detection), it is necessary to assess & refine the quality of the model.
-Although this is much simplified in Orchestrator thanks to its use of pre-trained models, this optimization cycle is still required in order to account for human language variations.
+In order to achieve high quality natural language processing (e.g. intent detection), it is necessary to assess and refine the quality of the model.
+This is much simplified in Orchestrator because of its use of pre-trained models.
+The optimization cycle is required in order to account for human language variations.

-See more on Machine Learning evaluation methodology in the [References](# references) section below.
+Learn more about Machine Learning evaluation methodology in the [References](# references) section below.

-Use the following guidance to interpret the report and take some actions (such as the ones below) to improve the snapshot file:
+To interpret the report, use the following guidance to actions to improve the snapshot file:

-- Merge two intent labels into one as the utterances in either are semantically similar.
+- Incase utterances are the same or semantically similar, mrerge the two intent labels.
-- Split an intent's utterance pool and create a new intent label as the utterances may not be semanically similar.
+- If the utterances are not semantically similar, split an intent's utterance pool and create a new intent label.
-- Change an utterance's intent label as the utterance may be semantically closer to a different intent label.
+- It the utterance are semantically close to a different intent label, change the intent label.
 - Rephrase an utterance and make it semantically closer to other utterances labled with the same intent.
 - Add more utterances to an intent label as the intent's utterance pool could be too scarce.
 - Remove some utterances from an intent label if there were too many utterances label to it.